zeyu2001/ICT1002-Python/README.md

 Utilizing Covid-19 Dataset, and adding on with Machine Learning.

-# Considerations
+# To-do/Considerations

-To use Pandas to process excel file and Plotly Dash to make the web app.
+#To use Pandas to process excel file and Plotly Dash to make the web app.
+* Read datafile, clean data (Since there are many null areas that we need to fill with zeros)
+* Choose Visualizations and implement
+* Convert to web dashboard using dash

 # Taskings